mario33881/vscode-blif/README.md

     and then restart Code.

-* **Third option**: download this repository, navigate to this directory via the terminal and execute the following command:
+* **Fourth option**: download this repository, navigate to this directory via the terminal and execute the following command:

         npm install && npm run install_ext
     > NPM is required to install the extension using this option

-* (CURRENTLY NOT AVAILABLE) Fourth option: when/If this extension will be published on the Visual Studio Code extension marketstore, you will be able to install it via the extension marketstore (from browser or from VS Code)
-    > Docs about extension publishing: https://code.visualstudio.com/docs

 ## Features

 ### Templates